Henderson Hens: History

 The Henderson Hens rejoined the 1911 Kentucky–Illinois–Tennessee League during the season.
 On June 20, 1911, the McLeansboro Miners, with a 19–15 record moved to Henderson.
-The Hens placed 3rd in the eight–team league with an overall record of 46–43.
-The team finished 12.0 games behind the 1st place Hopkinsville Hoppers.
+The Hens placed third in the eight–team league with an overall record of 46–43.
+The team finished 12.0 games behind the first place Hopkinsville Hoppers.
 Miles Bradshaw and Stelle managed the McLeansboro/Henderson team in 1911.

-The 1912 Hens finished 2nd in the Kentucky–Illinois–Tennessee League.
-With a record of 52–48, Henderson finished 17.5 games behind the 1st place Clarksville Rebels in the six–team league.
+The 1912 Hens placed second in the Kentucky–Illinois–Tennessee League.
+With a record of 52–48, Henderson finished 17.5 games behind the first place Clarksville Rebels in the six–team league.
 Offa Neal and Ward Snyder managed the 1912 Hens.
 On July 21, 1912, Fred Ostendorf of Henderson pitched a no-hitter against the Cairo Egyptians.
 Ostendorf and Henderson won the game 2–0.

 Continuing Kentucky–Illinois–Tennessee League play, the 1913 Henderson Hens finished with a record of 70–55.
-The team placed 4th in the standings under managers Dave Anderson and Ward Snyder.
+The team placed fourth in the standings under managers Dave Anderson and Ward Snyder.
 The Hens finished 9.0 games behind the champion Paducah Chiefs.
 On August 7, 1913, Henderson's Tom Rogers threw a no–hitter in a 1–0 Henderson victory over the Owensboro Distillers.

-The 1914 Henderson Hens placed 3rd in the Kentucky–Illinois–Tennessee League.
+The 1914 Henderson Hens placed third in the Kentucky–Illinois–Tennessee League.
 Under returning manager Ward Snyder, Henderson finished with a 64–58 record.
-The Hens finished 12.5 games behind the Cairo Egyptians in the six–team league.
+The Hens finished 12.5 games behind the first place Cairo Egyptians in the six–team league.
 James Leach of the Hens threw a perfect game in a 7–inning win on August 29, 1914.
 Leach was victorious over the Cairo Egyptians 1–0.
 The Kentucky–Illinois–Tennessee did not return to play in the 1915 season.

-In their final season of play, the 1916 Henderson Hens were in 2nd place when the Kentucky–Illinois–Tennessee League folded.
-The league disbanded August 4, 1916 with a record of 44–30 under manager Connie Walsh.
-Henderson finished 6.0 games behind the 1st place Clarksville Volunteers.
+In their final season of play, the 1916 Henderson Hens were in second place when the Kentucky–Illinois–Tennessee League folded.
+The league disbanded August 4, 1916, with a record of 44–30, playing the season under manager Connie Walsh.
+Henderson finished 6.0 games behind the first place Clarksville Volunteers.